RobbieW69/7-Days-To-Die-Default-Configs/README.md

-# 7-Days-To-Die-Default-Configs
+# 7 Days to Die Default Configs
-The default config files for the latest version of 7 Days to Die
+This repo I will try to keep updated as more experimental patches come out so some of you can have a reference.
+Enjoy :)